Buffalo, NY has a F safety grade (0/100) with a violent crime rate of 706 per 100,000, 101% above the national average.

 Crime data sourced from the FBI Uniform Crime Reporting program, covering violent crime, property crime, and individual offense categories.
 Safety grades reflect a composite analysis of violent and property crime rates benchmarked against national averages.
 For context on how crime statistics are collected and what they mean for community safety, read our guide to understanding FBI crime data.

 Is Buffalo, NY safe?
-Buffalo has a violent crime rate of 706.2 per 100,000 residents in 2024, according to FBI Uniform Crime Report (UCR) data — 900% higher than the national average and 86% above the New York average.
+Buffalo has a violent crime rate of 706.2 per 100,000 residents in 2024, according to FBI Uniform Crime Report (UCR) data, 101% higher than the national average and 86% above the New York average.
 The city receives a safety grade of F (High Risk).
 Property crime rate: 3809.6/100K.
 Population: 273,728.

 FBI UCR Data Snapshot: Buffalo, NY

-Buffalo, NY — reporting population 273,728 in 2024 — recorded 1,933 violent crimes and 10,428 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Buffalo, NY, reporting population 273,728 in 2024, recorded 1,933 violent crimes and 10,428 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 706.2 per 100,000 residents, while the property crime rate reaches 3809.6 per 100,000.
 Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.

 Within the violent crime count, aggravated assault accounted for 1,348 incidents, robbery 432, murder 34, and rape 119 in 2024.
-Property crime splits into larceny-theft (7,044), burglary (1,199), motor vehicle theft (2,185), and arson (91).
+Property crime splits into larceny-theft (7,044), burglary (1,199), and motor vehicle theft (2,185); the FBI UCR Program tracks arson (91) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Buffalo's mix at 57.0% of all Part I offenses.

-Against the national violent crime average, Buffalo runs 900% above the US benchmark, and 86% above the New York statewide rate.
+Against the national violent crime average, Buffalo runs 101% above the US benchmark, and 86% above the New York statewide rate.
 Translated to per-capita risk, the 2024 figures imply roughly a 1 in 22 statistical chance of being named in a crime report that year, narrowing to 1 in 142 for a violent offense.
 UCR figures reflect offenses reported to and submitted by local law enforcement and may undercount unreported crime.

 Is Buffalo, NY Safe?
 Safety Assessment

 Based on 2024 FBI crime data, Buffalo, NY receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 900% above the national average, indicating substantially higher risk than most US cities.
+Violent crime is 101% above the national average, indicating substantially higher risk than most US cities.

 Your statistical chance of being a crime victim in Buffalo is approximately 1 in 22 , with a 1 in 142 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 57% of all reported offenses.